Albresky/HDU-XKL/README.md

 **English** | [中文](https://github.com/Albresky/XKL/blob/main/readme/README_zh-CN.md)

 # XKL
-Full access to skl, mainly used for class checkin.
+Full access to skl, mainly used for class checkin and daily health check in.

 # Attention
 **This repository is created for technical discussion, any kind of modification is strongly forbidden.**